Healthcare chaplaincy: Applications in health care

-There are three main applications for spirituality for healthcare.
-Firstly, spirituality is applied in healthcare decision-making.
+There are three main applications for chaplains in healthcare.
+Firstly, they can help build trust in the medical plan and aid in healthcare decision-making.
+Sometimes this means discussing how spiritual beliefs align with the care plan, either with the patient or with the patient’s family if the patient is incapacitated.
+For example, a chaplain may help a family decide whether to sign a DNR.
+The clinical tool developed by Arthur Kleinman is an effective practical tool to understand the spiritual belief system of a patient, obtain insights about the patient's understanding of their own illness to provide spiritual support for patients.

+Secondly, the application of spirituality in healthcare enable healthcare professionals to provide compassionate and holistic care for patients.
 Integrating the spiritual dimension in healthcare decision-making is identified to have resulted in better treatment decisions including less aggressive interventions, fewer ICU deaths and greater hospice utilisation.
 When spirituality is applied in healthcare decision-making, it promotes centralised healing through shared goals of patients and clinicians thereby achieving better health outcomes.

-Secondly, the application of spirituality in healthcare enable healthcare professionals to provide compassionate and holistic care for patients.
 The positive effects of the application of spiritual care for patients are better coping for patients and enhanced recovery from illnesses and surgery.
 Despite the positive impact of spirituality on both patients and healthcare professionals, its application in healthcare is still limited.
 One major challenge in the application of spirituality in healthcare is the diverse spiritual practice and beliefs that are unique to each person.
-The clinical tool developed by Arthur Kleinman is an effective practical tool to understand the spiritual belief system of a patient, obtain insights about the patient's understanding of their own illness to provide spiritual support for patients.

 Thirdly, spirituality can effectively be applied to alleviate burnout symptoms in health care professionals.
 Healthcare professionals with spiritual and religious beliefs have lower levels of exhaustion, burnout and depersonalisation.